 The initial display mode is Case Mode.
 You can change the display mode by clicking Case Mode on the menubar and then selecting one of the three options that appear.
 This will then change the menu title to the newly selected option.

 Case Mode allows you to compare multiple series of a single patient.
-Only one patient will be displayed at a time (the default is the patient in the upper left window, the 1y normal).
-You must right-click on each viewing window to load different series for the selected patient.
+Only one patient will be displayed at a time (the default is the patient in the upper left window, the 1-year-old normal patient).
+You must right-click each viewing window to load different series for the selected patient.
 Changing the selected patient will change all the viewing windows and load the selected series for the new patient.

 Compare Mode allows you to simultaneously compare the same series over multiple different patients.
-If you right click on a viewing window and select a series, the program will open that series for all of the selected patients.
+If you right-click a viewing window and select a series, the program will open that series for all of the selected patients.
 Only one series can be shown at a time in compare mode.
-To scroll forwards and backwards through a series, left-click on a window and hold the left mouse button as you move the mouse up and down.
+To scroll forwards or backwards through a series, left-click a window and hold the left mouse button as you move the mouse up or down.